Traffic Safety

 RACE/ETHNICITY DETAIL

-In 2018 in San Bernardino County, 434 Latino bicyclists or pedestrians were victims in a vehicle collision, compared to 298 White cyclists or pedestrians, 130 Black cyclists or pedestrians, and 17 Asian cyclists or pedestrians.1 While there were fewer Black cyclist and pedestrian victims than Latino and White cyclists and pedestrians, Black cyclists and pedestrians experienced the highest rate of victimization at 6.7 per 10,000 Black residents.
-These rates are calculated using the population of each race/ ethnic group, not the number in each group that walks or bicycles, which is unknown.
-Asian cyclists and pedestrians experienced the lowest rate of victimization at 1.1 per 10,000 Asian residents.
-The Equity Gap Score for bicyclist and pedestrian victims of traffic collisions was 6.3, which indicates that the group with the highest rate of injury or death (Black cyclists or pedestrians) was over six times higher than the group with the lowest rate of injury or death (Asian cyclists or pedestrians).
+2020 in San Bernardino County, 354 Latino bicyclists or pedestrians were victims in a vehicle collision, compared to 235 White cyclists or pedestrians, 100 Black cyclists or pedestrians, and 17 Asian cyclists or pedestrians.
+While there were fewer Black cyclist and pedestrian victims than Latino and White cyclists and pedestrians, Black cyclists and pedestrians experienced the highest rate of victimization at 5.4 per 10,000 Black residents.
+Asian cyclists and pedestrians experienced the lowest rate of victimization at 1.2 per 10,000 Asian residents.[1]
+These rates do not take into account the possibility of different levels of walking or cycling by race/ethnicity, which is unknown.
+The Equity Gap Score for bicyclist and pedestrian victims of traffic collisions was 4.4, which indicates that the group with the highest rate of injury or death (Black cyclists or pedestrians) was over six times higher than the group with the lowest rate of injury or death (Asian cyclists or pedestrians).

 Source: Transportation Injury Mapping System and California Department of Finance Population Projections, Table P-2D